DavidVillalobos/generator-projects-cplusplus/README.md

 [Python](https://www.python.org/) minimum the 3 version
 ## Installation
-Only need to download a file class_generator.py from this Download with Curl:
+Only need to download a file class_generator.py from this repository
+You can download it with curl like:
 ```bash
 curl https://raw.githubusercontent.com/DavidVillalobos/Class_Generator/master/src/class_generator.py --output class_generator.py
 ```